 Upgrade offers access to personal loans, personal credit lines, and credit monitoring and educational tools.

 Personal loans offered through Upgrade are unsecured installment loans that range from $1,000 to $50,000.
 Loans feature annual percentage rates (APRs) of 7.99% to 35.89% and fixed terms of either 36 or 60* months.
 Actual rate depends on factors in your individual credit profile.
+Most personal loans are unsecured.
+In some cases, we may offer you the option of a secured personal loan to help you qualify for a loan or a lower rate.
 Check your rate now to see what personal loan you qualify for.

 Minimum amounts you may borrow vary, depending on your state of residency.

 * Loans made through Upgrade feature APRs of 7.99%-35.89%.
 All loans have a 1.5% to 6% origination fee, which is deducted from the loan proceeds.
 Lowest rates require Autopay.
 For example, if you receive a $10,000 loan with a 36 month term and a 17.98% APR (which includes a 14.32% yearly interest rate and a 5% one-time origination fee), you would receive $9,500 in your account and would have a required monthly payment of $343.33.
 Over the life of the loan, your payments would total $12,359.97.
 The APR on your loan may be higher or lower and your loan offers may not have multiple term lengths available.
 Actual rate depends on credit score, credit usage history, loan term and other factors.
 Late payments or subsequent charges and fees may increase the cost of your fixed rate loan.
 There is no fee or penalty for repaying a loan early.